Joeski88/know-food/README.md

 - Orange bar at the bottom of the page on mobile screens.
 FIXED!!! added 100vh in height to the body.
 - Start quiz button stopped working day before submission.
 FIXED!!! forgot to wrap the button class in index.html page with a closing "</a>" after the "<h1>".
 - App background turns the whole page red once clicked in a small specific area.
 FIXED!!!
 Removed "parentNode" from line 429, fixed bug instantly.
+- Data not being pulled from json file.
+FIXED!! file path was incorrect.

 ### Future Features